nkitsaini/waper/README.md

 ```

 ## Planned improvements
-- [ ] Allow users to specify priority for urls, so some urls can be scraped before others.
+- [ ] Allow users to specify priority for urls, so some urls can be scraped before others
 - [ ] Support complex rate-limits
-- [ ] Allow continuation of previously stopped scraping.
+- [ ] Allow continuation of previously stopped scraping
+  - [ ] Should continue working on IP roaming (auto-detect and continue)
-- [ ] Explicitly handling redirect.
+- [ ] Explicitly handling redirect
-- [ ] Allow users to modify part of request (like user-agent).
+- [ ] Allow users to modify part of request (like user-agent)
 - [ ] Improve storage efficiency by compressing/de-duping the html
-- [ ] Provide more visibility into how many urls are queued, at which rate are they getting processed etc.
+- [ ] Provide more visibility into how many urls are queued, at which rate are they getting processed etc

 ## Feedback
 If you find any bugs or have any feature suggestions please file [an issue](https://github.com/nkitsaini/waper/issues) on github.